-There is not time to detail the incidents of the many weeks' journey, by sluggish river, roaring rapid, and placid lake, to far Fort William, on the eastern shore of peerless Lake Superior.
-To the factor and his family it was a time of rare enjoyment.
-Never before had they gone travelling with him in this fashion, and they appreciated the novelty of the situation with the keenest relish; while he, on his part, laughed at himself as he recognised how much his feelings were like those of a schoolboy just beginning the long vacation.
+There is not time to detail the incidents of the many weeks' journey by sluggish river, roaring rapids and placid lake to far Fort William on the eastern shore of stormy Lake Superior.
+To both the factor and his family it was a time of rare enjoyment.
+Never before had they gone holidaying with him in this fashion, and they appreciated the novelty of the situation with the keenest relish; while he, on his part, laughed at himself as he recognized how much his feelings were like those of a schoolboy just beginning the long vacation.
 He felt hardly less youthful and buoyant of spirit than Archie, and while the little fleet of canoes paddled and portaged its way southward, he took good care that his companions should miss none of the beauties and marvels of the route.

-Their course lay through the Athabasca and Clearwater Rivers to Methye Lake; thence across Lake des Bœufs and Lake La Crosse and by sundry small streams to the noble Saskatchewan, which led them into big Lake Winnipeg, along whose western shores they coasted to the southern end, and thus reached the Red River.
-Here Akaitchko and Sautloulai parted company with them, manifestly much against their inclination, and Archie did his best to comfort his fond, faithful companion by promising to send him handsome gifts from Fort William, while the factor assured Akaitchko that he would make special mention of him to the chief partners, and ensure him due reward for his great services.
+Their course lay through the Athabasca and Clearwater Rivers to Methye Lake, thence across Lake des Bœufs and Lake Lacrosse, and by sundry small streams to the noble Saskatchewan which led them into big Lake Winnipeg, along whose western shore they coasted to its southern end, and thus reached the Red River.
+Here Akaitchko and Sawtloulai parted company with them, manifestly much against their inclination, and Archie did his best to comfort his fond, faithful companion by promising to send him handsome gifts from Fort William; while the factor assured Akaitchko that he would make special mention of him to the chief partner, and insure him due reward for his great services.

-After a few days' halt at Red River, where the North-West Company had an important post called Fort Gibraltar, the party proceeded on through the Lake of the Woods, and the connecting streams, until they came out upon the winding Kaministiquia, whose current helped them on to Fort William.
+After a few days' halt at Red River, where the Northwest Company had an important post called Fort Gibraltar, the party proceeded on through the Lake of the Woods, Rainy Lake, and their connecting streams, until they came out upon the winding Kaministiquia whose current helped them on to Fort William.

-It was with mingled feelings of diffidence and pride that Mr. M'Kenzie presented himself at this famous mustering-place.
-As the factor of one of the most important and profitable posts belonging to the Company, he was entitled to special recognition.
-Nevertheless, his long seclusion from any other society than that of Fort Chipewyan had naturally enough tended to develop a certain sense of shy constraint, which was rather increased than diminished by the presence of his wife and children, for whom he was exceedingly anxious that they should not only receive, but create the most favourable impression possible.
+It was with mingled feelings of diffidence and pride that Mr. McKenzie presented himself at this famous mustering-place.
+As the factor of one of the most important and profitable posts belonging to the company, he was entitled to special recognition.
+Nevertheless, his long seclusion from any other society than that of Fort Chipewyan had naturally enough tended to develop a certain sense of shy constraint, which was rather increased than diminished by the presence of his wife and children, for whom he was exceedingly anxious that they should not only receive, but create the most favorable impressions possible.